Cubed-square/Project-Ears/README.md

 # Project EARS
 ## Empowering Accessibility <sub>through</sub> Rational Solutions

+**Warning, this is the Experimental Branch, not all changes are final**

 This is the code and document associated with a potential invention using a raspberry pico 2 and 2004 LCD display to make a wrist mounted computer.

 The code contains a few different pieces, mostly pertaining to the LCD I2C API and the setup for that API.